holazt/RcloneBrowser/README.md

 I used DinCahill's changes (https://github.com/DinCahill/RcloneBrowser) as a base of my version.

 I have fixed whatever I found still not working and added few minor tweaks.
-I've recompiled and repacked everything using latest Qt (5.13.0).
+I've recompiled and repackaged everything using latest Qt (5.13.1).
 This on its own fixed some issues and added new features like support for dark mode in macOS.

 Below sample screenshots: